wandb/docs/content/guides/hosting/hosting-options/self-managed/kubernetes-operator/_index.md

 The proceeding section describe how to migrate from self-managing your own W&B Server installation to using the W&B Operator to do this for you.
 The migration process depends on how you installed W&B Server:

 {{% alert %}}
-The W&B Operator will become the default installation method for W&B Server.
-In the future, W&B will deprecate deployment mechanisms that do not use the operator.
+The W&B Operator is the default and recommended installation method for W&B Server.
 Reach out to [Customer Support](mailto:support@wandb.com) or your W&B team if you have any questions.
 {{% /alert %}}

 - If you used the official W&B Cloud Terraform Modules, navigate to the appropriate documentation and follow the steps there: